microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 [Pester][pester] test framework.
 The code coverage is currently extremely high, and a high rate of coverage should be maintained for all changes.
 Validating this task on the server is significantly more expensive than validating locally.
+You may need [PowerShell 7 or later][powershell] installed due to subtle differences in the behavior of different PowerShell releases.

 The task contains no violations of the [PSScriptAnalyzer][psscriptanalyzer] rules.
 This compliance with the PSScriptAnalyzer rules should also be maintained